laracasts/blog/articles/Benjamin/03-start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 php artisan make:test SendContactEmailTest --pest
 ```

-Then, we can finally start writing tests making sure the form is displayed without errors, another test for the happy path of sending the email, and other tests for making sure our validation rules work.
+Now, we can finally prepare the tests for our contact form.

+#### The Contact Page Works

+Let's start with a simple test which ensures that a `200` status code is returned when visiting the `/contact` page.

 ```php
 use App\Mail\ContactMail;